glapointe7/HousePrices/Analysis.md

 EnclosedPorch            -0.15728895
 ```

-Regarding the sale price, we note that some features are more than 60% correlated with the sale price.
+We note that some features are strongly correlated with the sale price or other features.
 We will produce plots for each of them to get insights.

 ## Dependant vs Independent Features
-With the current features we have in the dataset, we have to check which features are dependent of other features versus which ones are independent.
+With the current features in this dataset, we have to check which features are dependent of other features versus which ones are independent.
 At first glance in the dataset, features representing totals and overalls seems dependent.

 * $GrLivArea = FirstFloorArea + SecondFloorArea + LowQualFinSF$
 * $TotalBsmtSF = BsmtUnfSF + BsmtFinSF1 + BsmtFinSF2$